+Equation 44

 N= E Average×A [Lifetime]C Battery usable×CL [Battery]

 Where:

-N = Total number of traction batteries needed over the vehicle lifetime
+N means the total number of traction batteries needed over the vehicle lifetime

-C [Battery usable] = usable (i.e. ‘net’) traction battery capacity in kWh
+C [Battery usable] means the usable (i.e. ‘net’) traction battery capacity in kWh

-CL [Battery] = average battery cycle life – number of full charge/discharge cycles (within the usable capacity)
+CL [Battery] means the average battery cycle life – number of full charge/discharge cycles (within the usable capacity)

-A [Lifetime] = vehicle lifetime activity (in km) *
+A [Lifetime] means the vehicle lifetime activity (in km) *

-E [Average] = vehicle average electrical energy consumption, in kWh per km
+E [Average] means the vehicle average electrical energy consumption, in kWh per km

 *As a sensitivity it is recommended to also explore the potential number of replacements needed based on the warrantied number of km for the battery (where this is present).